jwpowell/forgery/README.md

 displays warning information about the building, such warning the use that one or more of its belt nodes are not connected.

+A building has one storage area for each belt.
+The building may have more internal storage depending on the type of building.

 A building has a building state machine.
 The building state machine contains the following states:

-  * Not Connected: One or more belt nodes are not connected to a belt.
+  * Disconnected: One or more belt nodes are not connected to a belt.

+  * Transferring: The internal storage for the input belts are not completely full, and the ones that aren't full have materials available on the belt.

+  * Starved: The internal storage for the input belts are not completely full, and at least one of the ones that aren't have empty belts.

-  * Working: The building is processing materials taken from the input belts.
+  * Working: The internal storage for the input belts is full and the internal storage for the output belts are not.

-  * Starved: The building is not processing materials and one ore more input belts are empty
+  * Blocked: The internal storage for the output belts are not completely empty and their belts are full.

-  * Blocked: The building
+  * Disabled: The building is manually disabled.